How to Vibe Code: A Step-by-Step Beginner's Guide

 - What's missing or wrong?
 (Write down specifics.)

 Don't try to fix everything at once.
-Note the 2-3 biggest issues and move on.
+Note the two or three biggest issues and move on.

 This is where vibe coding earns its name.
 You describe what needs to change in plain language instead of rewriting code.